Ex1st-UX/armenian-translit-translator/README.md

-# Что умеет этот бот?

-+ Переводить армянский транслит на русский язык
-+ Переводить армянский транслит на английский язык

-+ Бот написан полностью на PHP
+# What can do that bot?

++ Translate armenian transliteration to russian
++ Translate armenian transliteration to english

+# Whan should remember?

++ Dont forget about "composer install"
++ Bot created with native PHP and MySQL